EmJay276/CuraEngine_plugin_layered_infill/README.md

-# CuraEngine_plugin_infill_generate
+# CuraEngine_plugin_layered_infill
-This Engine plugin extends the current infill patterns in CURA with:
+This Engine plugin extends the current infill patterns in CURA with  your own infill patters provided in via `*.wtk` files

-- Continuous Honeycomb
+- The `*.wtk` files can be placed in any directory, and must be set Cura in the `Layered Infill Directory` setting, if used by commandline, this parameter is called `infill_directory`.
-- Normal Honey Comb
+- Each layer can have its own pattern by providing several `*.wtk` files with the corresponding `<layer_height>` in µm they are applied.
-- Cura
+- The naming pattern of the files is `<layer_height>_layered_infill` E.g. `1000_layered_infill.wkt` for the layer at `z = 1.0 mm`.
-- Honeycomb Fill
+- Each file need to consists of a (consistent) rectangular bounding box as first polygon.
+E.g. `POLYGON ((-33758 -21651, 61856 -21651, 61856 52508, -33758 52508, -33758 -21651))`.
-- ...
-You can create your own infill tills by adding `*.wtk` files in the `CuraEngineLayeredInfill/tiles/` folder even when you already installed it in Cura...
+- The center of the bounding box is placed at the provided `Infill Center X` and `Infill Center Y` in Cura, if used by commandline, these parameters are called `center_x` and `center_y`.
+If you move the object in Cura do not forget to adjust these values!
+An automatic adjustment of these values is currently not possible.

-NOTE: Please note that this plugin is Experimental and adding custom infills is not possible at the moment.
+This plugin is based on the [CuraEngine_plugin_infill_generate](https://github.com/Ultimaker/CuraEngine_plugin_infill_generate) provided as a template these kind of plugins from Ultimaker

-This plugin consist of the following licenses:
+This (template) plugin consist of the following licenses:

 - LGPLv3 front end Cura plugin.
 - BSD-4 C++ Business logic headers for the CuraEngine plugin logic